wyattro/soundingcast/README.txt

-It said to include this

-basically soundingcast on google sheets is kinda weird, so I am making it on a site.
-I would like to make more graphics but am limited by my knowledge
+Welcome to SoundingCast!

-Also these formulas are made by a friend not me, I just did some coding for fun
+The formulas are not made by me, I just put them onto javascript/html instead of Google Sheets.
+Why?
+I'm bored.

+This is experimental, the calculated risks aren't 100% accurate yet.
+Link to the creator's Twitter: https://x.com/SoundingCast